 Instructions

-- Rub the salmon with olive oil, lemon zest, oregano, garlic and black pepper.
+- Rub the salmon fillets with olive oil, lemon zest, oregano, grated garlic, black pepper and smoked paprika, if using.
+Set aside while the vegetables roast.

-- Whisk together the olive oil, lemon juice, black pepper and Dijon if using.
-Finish the orzo (3 mins)
+- Whisk together the extra virgin olive oil, lemon juice, black pepper and Dijon mustard, if using.

-- Pan-fry in a hot non-stick pan until just cooked and lightly crisp, or roast in the oven for 10–12 minutes.
-Serve
+- Pan-fry the salmon in a hot non-stick pan for 6–8 minutes, turning once, until just cooked and lightly crisp at the edges.
+Alternatively, roast in the oven for 10–12 minutes, depending on thickness.

-- Flake the salmon over the top and finish with remaining feta and black pepper.
+- Spoon the orzo salad into a wide serving bowl or individual bowls.
+Flake the salmon over the top and finish with the remaining feta and black pepper.

 Notes